Zan-23/IJS_water_loss/README.md

 Parameters:

-“timeStamp”: is the date time of the mesure.
+`“timeStamp”`: is the date time of the mesure.

-“Idflowmeter”: is the ID of the meter The peculiar series of water measures for two sensor IDs are yet to be explained by Braila.
+`“Idflowmeter”`: is the ID of the meter The peculiar series of water measures for two sensor IDs are yet to be explained by Braila.

-“Tot1”: is the water flow in m3
+`“Tot1”`: is the water flow in m3 - Flow in the direction of consumers(households).
+Can we viewed as flow that goes into the braila district

-“Tot2”: is the water flow in m3.
-The difference between Tot1 and Tot2 are yet to be explained by Braila.
+`“Tot2”`: is the water flow in m3 - Flow that goes out the braila district.

-“Analog2”: is the water pressure of the measure point.
+`“Analog2”`: is the water pressure of the measure point.
 The unit is probably Pascal, however not yet confirmed by Braila.

 Download link for the data:
 https://yadi.sk/d/fMKEu9Ahe-TSlg